Mariners demote struggling rookie Jarred Kelenic to Class AAA Tacoma

 It’s logical to wonder if the Mariners were pressured into calling up Kelenic to the big league level somewhat prematurely after seeming so steadfast in the belief that he needed development at the minor-league level during spring training.

-But with the team’s offense production ranking as one of the worst in baseball and rookie outfielder Taylor Trammell, who made the opening day roster over Kelenic, struggling to hit MLB pitching, they made the decision to bring him up after just five games at the Class AAA level.
+But with the team’s offense production ranking as one of the worst in baseball and rookie outfielder Taylor Trammell, who made the opening day roster over Kelenic, struggling to hit MLB pitching, they made the decision to bring him up after his first six games at the Class AAA level.

+“I have to say the first six games were fairly convincing,” general manager Jerry Dipoto said when he was called up.
+“It was pretty loud.
+This was never about a lack of belief in what Jarred would do, it was always about making sure that we were building a foundation for success — against left handers, seeing upper-level pitching, guys who pitch backward when you’re behind in the count.
+And I don’t know if he’s seen enough of that, but I do know that it’s been loud enough.”

+When the Mariners decided to not put Kelenic on the MLB roster in the shortened 2020 season, opting to play utility infielders in the outfield, his representatives complained that the organization was manipulating his service time and trying to delay his free agency.

 This story will be updated.